-The New Zealand Flag is the symbol of the realm, government and people of New Zealand.
-Its royal blue background represents of the blue sea and clear sky surrounding us.
+The New Zealand flag is the symbol of the realm, government and people of New Zealand.
+Its royal blue background is derived from the ensign of the Blue Squadron of the Royal Navy.
 The stars of the Southern Cross emphasise this country's location in the South Pacific Ocean.
 The Union Jack in the first quarter recognises New Zealand's historical origins as a British colony and dominion.

-New Zealand has a number of other official flags, including the maritime red and white ensigns and flags symbolising the Queen and Governor-General.
-Waitangi Day 2010 also marked the first official recognition of the national Māori flag, which flew alongside the New Zealand Flag on the Auckland Harbour Bridge, Parliament, the Beehive, and government buildings.
+New Zealand has a number of other official flags, including the maritime red and white ensigns and flags symbolising the Queen and the Governor-General.
+Waitangi Day 2010 saw the first official recognition of the national Māori flag, which flew alongside the New Zealand flag on the Auckland Harbour Bridge, Parliament, the Beehive, and other government buildings.

 In 2016 New Zealanders will for the first time vote to choose their flag.
 They will decide between the current New Zealand flag and the Silver Fern (Black, White and Blue) design which voters selected from among five alternative options in a referendum in 2015.